 It’s okay if you have a couple of small arguments and two full blown heated arguments in a week as a healthy couple.

 However, if you tend to have big fights on a daily basis, that’s a bad sign that you’re in an unhealthy relationship.

 On average, most healthy couples fight up to 200 times per month.
 This includes both petty disagreements and nasty fights that escalate into bigger issues.

 It was also revealed in a study conducted by Esure that couples argue an average of 2,455 times a year.
 That sounds like a lot of bickering, doesn’t it?

 It’s completely natural for couples to disagree and having frequent arguments doesn’t mean your relationship is doomed.

-If you’re always getting into an argument cycle with your partner where you fight about the same thing all the time, this shows that you have a negative communication pattern which prevents you from having healthy conversations.
+If you’re always getting into an argument cycle with your partner where you fight about the same thing all the time, this shows you have a negative communication pattern which prevents you from having healthy conversations.

-It is important to note that a healthy fight shouldn’t involve physical abuse, emotional abuse or personal attacks.
+It is important to note that a healthy fight shouldn’t involve physical abuse, emotional abuse, or personal attacks.